-I use a work light when I texture, sand or paint walls.
-Set to shine on the wall at an angle, it creates shadows and illuminates flaws.
+I use a work light when skim coating or painting walls and when painting cabinets or furniture.
+Set the light to shine on the project at an angle so it creates shadows and illuminates flaws.

-It allows me to see what I would otherwise only notice months later, while sitting on the couch enjoying a cold root beer float and trying to admire my work, when the sun shines in a certain window at just the right angle and BAM, there is a big drip, roller line, glob of joint compound, ect.
+The angled light allows me to see what I would otherwise only notice at some later time when the sun shines in a certain window at just the right angle and BAM, I see a big drip, roller line, hair or fiber that dried in the paint, etc.

 Better to see those flaws sooner than later!
 Plus, it’s fun to make wacky shadows on the wall while you work!